mozaik-association/mozaik/docs/4Distribution-list-module.md

 A distribution list enables you to apply filters that help you define a dynamic domain of contacts that meet specific criteria.
 Those filters can be added (include filters) or removed (exclude filters) from a distribution list.

 Those filters can be saved as templates, in order to be re-used in the future for other distribution lists.
-Once the filters are applied on your distribution list, you can view all the contacts that are present in the 'include filters' and that currently don't correspond to any 'exclude filter domain.
+Once the filters are applied on your distribution list, you can view all the contacts that are present in the 'include filters' and that currently don't correspond to any 'exclude filter' domain.

 Multiple filters can be use to fine-tune the filter domain and ensure that only relevant contacts are included in the distribution list.